Grokking Finite-Dimensional Algebra

-\item We connect FDA learning over $\mathbb{R}$ to matrix factorization with implicit low-rank bias, while over finite fields grokking arises when models explicitly learn embeddings for each element of the FDA.
+We connect FDA learning over $\mathbb{R}$ to matrix factorization, while over finite fields grokking emerges when models learn explicit embeddings of FDA elements.

-\item We provide the first systematic study of grokking beyond groups, showing that algebraic constraints (associativity, commutativity, unitality) and structural features of the structure tensor (sparsity, rank) significantly affect grokking delay and sample complexity, and that generalization coincides with the emergence of algebra-consistent representations in model layers. \end{itemize}
+\item We provide the first systematic study of grokking beyond groups, showing that algebraic constraints (associativity, commutativity, unitality) and structural features of the structure tensor (sparsity, rank) significantly affect grokking delay and sample complexity, and that generalization coincides with the emergence of algebra-consistent representations in model layers\footnote{The code to reproduce all figures is available at \url{https://github.com/Tikquuss/grokking_fda}.}. \end{itemize}

 \paragraph{Related Work}